Urban Us Ventures

 Can I contact you directly, or do I need an introduction?

-Introductions can be helpful because we can gather some additional information from the person who introduces us.
+Introductions can be helpful because we can gather some additional information from the person who introduces us and this saves us some time.

 If you can clearly convey that you’re working on a large, interesting urban problem, with a unique approach, you’ll get our attention.

 How does Urban Us select startups?

 Will you work with startups working on the same idea?

 We’ve tried to avoid this in the past, but it’s difficult.
-Teams often pick similar problems, and it’s frequently the case that they’ll pivot to new solutions.
+Multiple startups often pick similar problems, and it’s frequently the case that they’ll pivot to new solutions.

-So we assume that there is a chance that teams might work on the same idea, and we organize ourselves to avoid sharing what we learn from each team.
+We assume that there is a chance that startups might work on the same idea, and we organize ourselves to avoid sharing what we learn from each team.

 I don’t need funding right now.
-Should I still apply?
+Should I still engage?

 Can you give me feedback on an idea?

 No. We prefer to respond to more than ideas.
-So we’ll ask you to share materials (like a presentation or your research) that anticipates the questions we ask before we invest
+We will ask you to share materials (like a presentation or your research) that anticipate the questions we would ask before we invest.

 Do Urban Us companies sell to city governments?

 Some do.
-Most of the startups we’ve invested in, sell to businesses or consumers.
-Over time, we expect up to one third of our companies to sell to government, and many of those will sell to governments and businesses simultaneously.
+Most of the startups we’ve invested in sell to businesses or consumers.
+Over time, we expect up to one third of our companies to sell to government, and many of those will sell to government and businesses simultaneously.

-We’ve noticed some interesting trends in customers and distribution channels.
-We’ve seen teams begin selling to consumers and then go on to sell to local governments.
+We’ve noticed some interesting trends among customers and distribution channels like startups who begin selling to consumers and then go on to sell to local governments.
 We’ve also seen others that begin selling to city governments and then work with businesses.

 We’re focused on problems first.
 Then we worry about customers and distribution channels.

 Does Urban Us invest outside the United States?

-We’re very comfortable with distributed teams – that’s how we’re organized too.
+We are very comfortable with distributed teams – that’s how we’ve been organized since 2015.

 When do applications open?